 Employees are encouraged to talk to supervisors, managers or other appropriate Company personnel, including the Amphenol Legal Department, about observed or suspected illegal or unethical behavior and, when in doubt, about the best course of action in a particular situation.
 Employees, officers and directors who are concerned that violations of this Code or that other illegal or unethical conduct by employees, officers or directors of the Company has occurred or may occur, should contact either their supervisors or superiors.
 If an employee does not believe it appropriate or are not comfortable approaching his or her supervisors or superiors about his or her concerns or complaints, then he or she may contact either the Amphenol Legal Department or the Audit Committee of the Board of Directors or call the hotline phone number posted on employee bulletin boards throughout the Company.
 If his or her concerns or complaints require confidentiality, including keeping his or her identity anonymous, then this confidentiality will be protected, subject to applicable laws, regulations or legal proceedings.

 The ores from which gold, tantalum, tin and tungsten are derived, that come from the Democratic Republic of Congo and adjoining nearby countries (including Angola, Burundi, Central African Republic, The Republic of the Congo, Rwanda, South Sudan, Tanzania, Uganda, and Zambia), which support the on-going conflicts in that region, are referred to herein as Conflict Minerals.
 It is believed that the proceeds of mining Conflict Minerals may contribute to armed conflict and human rights abuses.
-In support of initiatives to cut financing for this armed conflict and human rights abuses and in compliance with the regulations applicable to publicly traded companies, Amphenol has implemented programs and practices that are intended to:
+In support of initiatives to cut financing for this armed conflict and human rights abuses and in compliance with the regulations applicable to publicly traded companies in the United States, Amphenol has implemented programs and practices that are intended to:

 - Confirm with reasonable certainty that the gold, tantalum, tin and tungsten purchased from suppliers and used in its products are not derived from Conflict Minerals